Min-Thway-Htut/Min_Thway_Htut.github.io/README.txt

-This is my portfolio for the Computer Science Lab final accessment.
+This is my portfolio website.